opencog/opencog/README.md

   two unrelated ideas: a generic rule-class selection and plannning system, and a model of human psychological states.
 An open to-do item is to untangle these two.
-* An unsupervised learning system or "pattern miner", for extracting "surprising" patterns.
 * A supervised learning system, MOSES, for extracting patterns from tabular data.
 This is located in a seprate repository, [MOSES](https://github.com/opencog/moses).